 The operating system is secure for sure, but wouldn’t it be a risk allowing employees to move around with your organizations’ data on their tablets?
-What I mean to say, is that IT departments and general users will not find it easy to move to the tablets and other types of portable devices so soon.
-And the Metro interface of Windows 8 is perfect only for the portable devices and not for desktops with traditional input devices.
+What I mean to say, is that IT departments and general users will not find it easy to move to tablets and other types of portable devices so soon.
+And the Metro interface of Windows 8 is perfect only for portable devices and not for desktops with traditional input devices.
 This is one of the major reasons why I think Windows 8 will not be accepted in the market.

 Windows 8 To Boost Microsoft Tablet Sales?

-As one of my friends on Twitter puts it down: “@PowercutIN: Though Metro might fit tablet, it’s too late to compete with iPad & Android; big flop on desktop”.
+As one of my friends on Twitter puts it down: “@PowercutIN: Though Metro might fit tablet, it’s too late to compete with iPad & Android; big flop on the desktop”.

 Sure Microsoft is trying to bite into the market share of iPad and Android but does it need to risk rejection from desktop users?
-Or by introducing its own tablets, is Microsoft trying to signal the end of desktop era?
-What is the need for the company to move away from the successful mouse and keyboard navigated interfaces to “good-for-touchscreen-only” interface for tablets and phones?
+Or by introducing its own tablets, is Microsoft trying to signal the end of the desktop era?
+What is the need for the company to move away from the successful mouse and keyboard navigated interfaces to the “good-for-touchscreen-only” interface for tablets and phones?
 This is a factor many will have to consider before they move to Windows 8.